wanderinggnome648/Nightingale3dp/README.md

 Released on Nov 24, 2025.

 ## 3D Printed Components
-Print all the items in the Nightingale_3d_7percent.3mf file with 2 Wall Loops, 7% Gyroid fill (to save on filament) Print all the items in the Nightingale_3d_30percent.3mf file with 2 Wall Loops, 30% Gyroid fill (for additional strength) You should be able to print all components with less then 3 rolls of filament.
+- Print all the items in the Nightingale_3d_7percent.3mf file with 2 Wall Loops, 7% Gyroid fill (to save on filament)
+- Print all the items in the Nightingale_3d_30percent.3mf file with 2 Wall Loops, 30% Gyroid fill (for additional strength)
+- You should be able to print all components with less then 3 rolls of filament.
-You need cable ties for the wiring and you can print some.
+- You need cable ties for the wiring and those can also be printed.

 ## Parts to Buy
 | Quantity | Item | Description | Cost | Link  |